Next International Chocolate DayWednesday, 13 September 2023

 Because chocolate is so loved around the world, there couldn't just be one date to celebrate it.
 There is International Chocolate Day on September 13, World Chocolate Day on July 7, and two National Chocolate Days on October 28 and December 28!

 While the origins of this holiday are unclear, the National Confectioners Association commemorates International Chocolate Day on September 18 as it coincides with the birthday of the founder of the Hershey Chocolate Company, Milton S. Hershey.

 Chocolate comes from the bean of the Theobroma Cacao tree, which grows in Central America, Mexico, and the north of South America.
 It has been cultivated for thousands of years, and cacao seeds have been used and consumed since as early as 1100 BC and played a big role in the Aztec and Mayan cultures.
 The Aztecs used to grind and drink the chocolate beans without any sugar, and believed that cacao was a gift from the gods.

-Chocolate was first brought from the Americas into Europe around 1550, where it became very popular as a drink, by being combined with milk and sugar.
-It was in 1780 that the United States built its first chocolate factory, to make and distribute the chocolate drink.
-Chocolate bars did not begin being made until 1842, by Cadbury in England.
+Cocoa beans were first brought from the Americas into Europe around 1550, where they were combined with milk and sugar to make a very popular drink, chocolate.
+In 1780 the United States built its first factory to make and distribute the new chocolate drink, but it was not until 1842 that chocolate bars began to be produced by Cadbury in England.